FOLK ARTS

 The Nativity of Our Lord Jesus Christ Monastery

 The Nativity of Our Lord Jesus Christ Monastery is an Orthodox Christian women's monastic community located in Kemp, TX, within the Diocese of the South, Orthodox Church in America.
 The Nativity Of Our Lord Jesus Christ Monastery was activated as a monastic community in 2009 by Archbishop Dmitri and Metropolitan Jonah of the OCA.
-The Sisters make and distribute beeswax candles, host retreats, and services, and provide an Orthodox Cemetery on their grounds.
+The Sisters make and distribute beeswax candles, wedding candles, and crowns, host retreats and services, and provide an Orthodox Cemetery on their grounds.
+Their new Chapel is currently under construction.

 Contact Info: